chrismlusk/accuraty-templates/README.md

 Then run `npm run build`.

-This will trigger Gulp to initialize the project, rename directories, and compile assets (stylesheets, scripts, etc.).
-The `build` command will not keep Gulp in "watch" mode, however.
-Since we are getting started, just build the assets and keep going with the setup.
+This will trigger Gulp to initialize the project, rename directories, and compile assets (styles, scripts, etc.), but Gulp won't stay in "watch" mode.

-Next, add and commit everything to Git.
-Reminder: This is all local-only at this point, as we have not set up the remote repository yet.

 #### 6. Create GitHub repo